-The curriculum includes shared and field specific learning and teaching.
-This supports students from mental health, adult and children's nursing fields to be taught and learn together thus allowing them to benefit from their individual experiences, to share insights and to offer competing perspectives.
+The curriculum includes core and field specific learning and teaching.
+This supports students from adult, mental health and child fields to be taught and learn together thus allowing them to benefit from their individual experiences, to share insights and to offer competing perspectives.
 Inter-professional learning features within and outside theoretical learning, primarily occurring in the practice settings.
 Consequently, students will demonstrate their awareness of and competence in working within the multi-disciplinary teams within the practice proficiencies.
 This innovative curriculum reflects the university's core values of creating a learning environment that is inclusive, challenging and promotes collaboration, professionalism, and confidence in students.